What does Dane mean?

 Dane is a somewhat popular first name for males (#621 out of 1220, Top 51%) and an even more popular surname for all people (#9866 out of 150436, Top 7%).
 (2000 U.S. Census)

-Prominent alternative forms of Dane (#625 a year ago) are Daniel (#10 a year ago), Dean (#221), Deane, Dino, Dayne, Dain and Dana.
+Which version is better?with its variant forms and related boy names.
+Prominent alternative forms of Dane (#626 a year ago) are Daniel (#12 a year ago), Dean (#204), Deane, Dino, Dayne, Dain and Dana.
 These forms of Dane were popular as baby names in the 1980s (adoption of 2%) and have become significantly less conventional since (adoption 0.8%, ▼58%), with versions such as Dana becoming somewhat dated.